bark-community/supply-chain-transparency-platform/README.md

 **Frameworks:**
 Liveblocks is a real-time collaboration infrastructure for developers.
 BARK dApp uses Liveblocks Starter Kit: https://nextjs-starter-kit.liveblocks.app/

+Notice!
+This template serves as an early test to explore how it can aid development.
+Please note that this may not be the final framework and feedback from the community is encouraged for further improvements.

 ## Key Features:

 - **Blockchain Integration:**